Xeno69/Domination/co30_Domination.Altis/readme.txt

 4.00

-Version number up to 4 because of many internal changes to the mission code (especially because of the headless client changes)
+Version number up to 4 because of many internal changes to the mission code (especially because of the headless client changes and ammo boxes)
 Don't worry, you can still use your 3.99s mission.sqm files :)

 ADDED: Livonia (Contact expansion) version